 The USDA Food and Safety Inspection Service (FSIS) requires that chickens raised for meat have access to the outside in order to receive the free-range certification.
 There is no requirement for access to pasture and there may be access to only dirt or gravel.
 Free-range chicken eggs, however, have no legal definition in the United States.
 Likewise, free-range and pastured egg producers have no common standard on what the terms mean.
 This is why it is important to know where your eggs come from!

 Look at the picture above.
 The egg on the bottom is a certified organic egg purchased from a national chain supermarket.
 The egg on the top is one of Porter Valley Farms Rhode Island Red pastured eggs.
 You can see the difference and you can certainly taste the difference, but did you know that pastured eggs are healthier for you?
 They have…

 So, be sure to buy local and be sure to visit the farm where your eggs are being produced.
 Find out if they are truly pastured or free-range.
 Know what you are eating!
 Call and arrange a visit to our farm.
-We’d love to show you our operations!
+We’d love to show you our hens!